evillaz/awesome-books/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the html file.

 <!--
 Example command: